Archaeological looting in Iraq: Protection of museums under Ba'athist Iraq

 Another branch of the US government that had interest in culture was the Foreign Area Offices (FAO).
 Unfortunately though, they were focused on customs and attitudes rather than archaeological sites.
 Something that was accomplished was the creation of a no-strike list created by Maj.
 Varhola just like two archaeologists before him had done during the 1991 Gulf War which had a great outcome of saving antiquities from bombing.

 One piece of international law that is important for this conflict is the 1954 Hague Convention for the Protection of cultural Property in the Event of Armed Conflict, this Convention states that parties in conflict must "under take to prohibit, prevent and, if necessary, put a stop to any form of theft, pillage or misappropriation of, and any act of vandalism directed against, cultural property."
 This provision was constructed for the parties actually in combat within the war and not civilians within their own state.
 As the upcoming years would prove, there are exceptions to this convention and they would result in Americans firing on the Iraq National Museum.

 By fall 2002, post-war planning was sporadic and improvised.
 The cultural planning aspect needed to have leadership that it never got.
 Deputy Assistant under the Security of Defense, Joseph Collins, recalls some forces spent more time working on projects that ended up not being needed like a refugee crises plan.
-He says he can't remember if there was even an organizational plans to solve specific issues.
+He says he cannot remember if there was even an organizational plans to solve specific issues.

 The first known effort by cultural interests to contact US officials was October 2002.
 After a meeting of powerful players in culture, Houghton sent a letter asking for departments to tell forces to avoid damaging monuments, soldiers were to respect the integrity of sites, and lastly to work quickly to get the antiquities services in Iraq up and running again.
 Following this, the Archaeological Institute of America (AIA) also sent a similar letter to the Pentagon in December 2002 asking for governments to take action to prevent looting in the aftermath of the war.
 As 2002 came to an end the media and government were only broadcasting the good done by the troops in not destroying cultural heritage themselves but not on the looting done by people in Iraq and the Americans duty to protect the antiquities.